Product News

 We’ve added support for various institutions including Qantas and Paypal and plan to add support for many more, so stay tuned!

-Open Banking is the next step in securing your data
+Open Banking is the next step in sharing data

 Open Banking will be the next iteration in securely sharing your data.
 As the Open Banking regime picks up pace in Australia and more data becomes readily available, it will remove the need to rely on login credentials and MFA for Open Banking Data Holders.
 However in the meantime the ability to continue to connect to a wide variety of financial institutions via a combination of direct data capture (DDC/Screen scraping) and open banking methods, through the Basiq dynamic switching capability is vital to ensuring you can service new and returning customers.
 So stay tuned!